ryt/activity-metrics/README.md

 ### Basics

 - A log is a  **.txt** file that holds the entries for a particular day.
-- An example entry could be `- 8am 10m breakfast & coffee`.
+- An example entry could be `- 8am 15m coffee & morning walk`.
 - An entry always starts on it's own line with a hyphen.
 - There are no limits for the number of entries or files for a day.
 - All logs (including their parent directories) are stored in the main `logs/` directory.